Atlantic-County-Institute-of-Technology/tabletop-character-jordana812/Dungeons and Dragons Character Subclass.md

 - Strength (STR) - A value between 1 and 20
 - Dexterity (DEX) - A value between 1 and 20
 - Constitution (CON) - A value between 1 and 20
-- Intelligence (INT) - A value between 1 and 20
+-   (INT) - A value between 1 and 20
 - Wisdom (WIS) - A value between 1 and 20
 - Charisma (CHA) - A value between 1 and 20
 - Name - The String name of the character